US senators introduce legislation to impose sanctions on Taliban | english.lokmat.com

 "Our legislation would help hold the Administration accountable and prioritize the complete evacuation of Americans, SIVs, and refugees.
 Additionally, it would impose sanctions on the Taliban and its supporters, sending a clear message that the United States denounces the Taliban's human rights abuses and terrorism."

 It would impose oversight mechanisms on the processing of SIVs and refugees.
-The law requires strategies for counterterrorism and for the disposition of Taliban-captured US equipment.
+The legislation requires strategies for counterterrorism and for the disposition of Taliban-captured US equipment.

 It also mandates sanction for the Taliban and others in Afghanistan for terrorism, drug trafficking, and human rights abuses.
 Moreover, authorize sanctions on those providing support to the Taliban, including foreign governments supporting the Taliban.